 Lucy has a Masters in Public Health through the University of Technology Sydney’s inaugural Public Health Program with a strong focus on youth mental and physical health and how the experiences of youth lay foundations for lifestyle behaviours and choices later in life.
 With the inordinate rise of non-communicable diseases which have clear correlation to lifestyle choices, this is an area Lucy feels we can bring great change to, simply by understanding why we do what we do and why we choose what we choose.
 Her primary focus is education and prevention through workshops and programs both in person and via digital mediums.
 She is currently expanding her Masters foundation into a PhD at Western Sydney University, considering the way parents speak with adolescents around weight, shape and eating and the potential associations with disordered eating in adolescence.
-Although the research is not yet complete, preliminary findings are being discussed through conferences, school presentations and parent community groups.
+Although the research is not yet complete, preliminary findings are being discussed through national conferences, school presentations and parent community groups.
+As a result of this research she has developed a number of Respectful Relationships Programs for community groups and organisations.

 She has been involved in a voluntary capacity with many community projects and initiatives such as Hornsby Connect, PCYC and Ku-ring-gai council youth events and has served on committees and boards.